sourcegraph/sourcegraph-public-snapshot/docs/deployment.md

   * Before a Server release is published ot customers, it should first be tested via `docker run ...` on your machine.
 * [Data Center release process](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph/-/blob/README.dev.md)
   * Before a Data Center release is published to customers, it should first be deployed to and tested on dogfood.

+Important notes:

+* The Server and Data Center release processes are completely independent.
+Either one can be done without the other.
+* Versioning: the major and minor version of Server and Data Center are updated on the same monthly release schedule, **but the patch version of one has no relation to that of the other.** That is to say, the patch versions are completely independent.